asimihsan/notes/[course] natural language processing.md

     -   `profits` isn't always a noun, it can sometimes be a verb.
     -   `topping` is a verb, but can sometimes be a noun.
     -   ...
+-   Also, individual words, regardless of context, have a preference for their part of speech.
+    -   `quarter` can be a noun or a verb, but in general is more likely to be a noun.
+-   Also some words are very rare, and may not show up in the training data.
+    -   Important to be able to deal with this.

 #### Named Entity Recognition